wakky92/Keyboard-PCB/README.md

 # Keyboard-PCB
-A simple barebones PCB for a mechanical keyboard using keycad.
+A simple barebones PCB for a mechanical keyboard using KICAD.